-ELIZABETH SOELISTIO WRITES – Along with his usual feistiness and candor, former Jakarta governor Basuki “Ahok” Purnama is showing a new side to his personality: Bravery and nobility.
-In a letter written from jail, read to the media by his tearful wife, Ahok has explained why he won’t appeal his recent blasphemy convication.
-Bottomline: Staying incarcerated lessens the chance for violence between his supporters and opponents.
+ELIZABETH SOELISTIO WRITES – Along with his usual feistiness and candor, former Jakarta governor Basuki “Ahok” Purnama is revealing a new side to his personality: Graciousness.
+In a letter written from Mako Brimob Prison, read to the media by his tearful wife, Ahok explained why he won’t appeal his recent blasphemy conviction.
+Bottom line: Staying incarcerated lessens the chance for violence between his supporters and opponents.

-Ahok’s letter implied that his withdrawal was less concerned with the possibility of a stricter sentence, and more concerned with the wellbeing of his supporters and country.
+Ahok’s letter suggested that his waiver of appeal had less to do with the possibility of a harsher sentence than with the wellbeing of his supporters and country.
 In the letter, Ahok wrote he was frightened that his supporters would riot against those who supported his sentence.

-For Ahok supporters, his prosecution is widely seen as an organized action by political rivals to use race and ethnicity as powerful, political weapons.
+For Ahok supporters, the former governor’s prosecution is seen as an organized action by political rivals to use ethnicity and religion as powerful, political weapons.
 As a Christian and ethnic Chinese in Indonesia, it’s not unusual for a double-minority like Ahok to be attacked by his political opponents, particularly fundamentalist Muslims.

-Indeed, there is the theory that public pressure from the anti-Ahok and hardline Islamic groups influenced the court’s decision finding Ahok guilty and sentencing him to two years imprisonment.
+Indeed, there is a theory that public pressure from the anti-Ahok and hardline Islamic groups influenced the court’s decision.
 But apparently looking to dampen such talk, Ahok wrote in his letter, “It’s not right to hold rallies for the process that I should face.”

 Despite the religious division, Ahok included references to God in his letter, staying true to his faith and values.
 “Gusti ora sare,” he wrote in Javanese.
 “God does not sleep.”